moinwiki/moin/docs/admin/serve.rst

 Continue reading here: https://flask.palletsprojects.com/deploying/

 In case you run into trouble with deployment of the moin WSGI application, you can try a simpler WSGI app first.
-See `docs/examples/deployment/test.wsgi`.
+An example file is included at `/contrib/deployment/test.wsgi`.

 As long as you can't make `test.wsgi` work, the problem is not with moin, but rather with your web server and WSGI app deployment method.